Work with a business marketing consultant

 - You’ve re-committed to the success of your business by learning how to achieve The zen of hiring a business marketing consultant and are prepared with a list of 10 questions to ask a potential business marketing consultant

-When calculating the ROI of hiring a business marketing consultant, it’s important to remember that the results from any business initiative can vary.
+When calculating ROI, it’s important to remember that the results from any business initiative can vary.
 You may consider the cost of your marketing efforts a loss if they don’t produce any attributable results.
 Or, your return on investment may be in the millions of dollars in the value of leads from a lead generation website.

 Marketing initiatives are an investment.
 And like any smart investment, they need to be measured and monitored to ensure you’re spending your money wisely.
 A comprehensive marketing strategy will have a life span of about 5 years, with flexibility that allows for rapidly changing business trends.
 When measuring, be sure to spread your costs and revenue over your strategy’s expected lifespan.